Electricity meter: Direct current

 Many experimental types of meter were developed.
 Thomas Edison at first worked on a direct current (DC) electromechanical meter with a direct reading register, but instead developed an electrochemical metering system, which used an electrolytic cell to totalise current consumption.
 At periodic intervals the plates were removed and weighed, and the customer billed.
 The electrochemical meter was labor-intensive to read and not well received by customers.

-An early type of electrochemical meter used in the United Kingdom was the 'Reason' meter.
-This consisted of a vertically mounted glass structure with a mercury reservoir at the top of the meter.
-As current was drawn from the supply, electrochemical action transferred the mercury to the bottom of the column.
-Like all other DC meters, it recorded ampere hours.
-Once the mercury pool was exhausted, the meter became an open circuit.
-It was therefore necessary for the consumer to pay for a further supply of electricity, whereupon, the supplier's agent would unlock the meter from its mounting and invert it restoring the mercury to the reservoir and the supply.
-In practice the consumer would get the supply company's agent in before the supply ran out and pay only for the charge consumed as read from the scale.
-The agent would then reset the meter to zero by inverting it.